Steel Magnolias: Plot

-Annelle Dupuy, a shy beauty school graduate, moves to the northwestern Louisiana town of Chinquapin Parish, where Truvy Jones hires her to work in her home-based beauty salon.
+Annelle Dupuy, a shy beauty school graduate, moves to Chinquapin Parish in northwestern Louisiana, where Truvy Jones hires her to work in her home-based beauty salon.

 Meanwhile, M'Lynn Eatenton and her daughter, Shelby, busily prepare for Shelby's wedding that is being held later that day.
-Along with Clairee Belcher—the former mayor's cheerful widow—they arrive at Truvy's to have their hair done.
-While there, Shelby, who has Type 1 diabetes, suffers a hypoglycemic attack, but recovers quickly with the women's help.
+M'Lynn's high-spirited husband, Drum Eatenton, fires a gun loaded with blanks to drive birds out of the trees so they do not interfere with Shelby's reception.
+Along with Clairee Belcher, the former mayor's cheerful widow, they arrive at Truvy's to have their hair done.
+While there, Shelby, who has type 1 diabetes, suffers a hypoglycemic attack, but recovers quickly with the women's help.
 M'Lynn reveals that due to Shelby's medical condition, her doctor advises against her having children.
 Shelby considered ending her engagement to her fiancé, Jackson, so he would not be deprived of children.

 Grouchy and sarcastic Louisa "Ouiser" Boudreaux arrives at the salon and immediately begins interrogating Annelle about her background.
-Annelle tearfully reveals that her no-good husband, Bunkie, is evading the police and has taken all their money, her clothes and jewelry, and the car.
+Annelle tearfully reveals that her husband, who is evading the police, has disappeared after stealing her money, belongings, and car.
 Annelle further admits she is unsure her marriage is legal.
-Shelby, sympathetic, invites Annelle to the wedding reception where she meets bartender Sammy DeSoto.
-Soon after, Annelle, following a short-lived wild streak, becomes deeply religious, annoying everyone, including Sammy.
+Shelby, sympathetic, invites Annelle to the wedding reception, where she meets bartender Sammy DeSoto.

-During the Christmas holidays, Shelby announces she is pregnant.
-Everyone is thrilled except M’Lynn, knowing the risks.
+At the Christmas festival later that year, Annelle, following a short-lived wild streak, has become a devout Christian, much to Sammy's annoyance, while Clairee has bought local radio station KPPD.
+Shelby attempts to set Ouiser up with Owen Jenkins, an old flame, then at a holiday party, announces she is pregnant.
+Everyone is thrilled except M'Lynn, who knows the risks.
 Truvy encourages M'Lynn to instead focus on the joy a new baby brings.